clue/clue.engineering/www/_posts/2018-02-26 introducing-reactphp-mq.md

 $loop->run();
 ```

-You'll notice that this code differs only slighty from the previous example and this should still be pretty self-explanatory; it simply dumps the size of each response after a request completes.
+You'll notice that this code differs only slightly from the previous example and this should still be pretty self-explanatory; it simply dumps the size of each response after a request completes.

 The major difference to the previous example is that the `$browser->get()` method is now wrapped in a `Queue` instance and this instance is invoked where a new request is to be sent.
 Other than that, this code still uses a [Promise](https://github.com/reactphp/promise) which is *fulfilled* with a response object.